 We needed to take it easy, but we were in the mountains!
 How can you just sit by the pool when the trees are calling your name?
 We were outside of Yosemite at the wonderful Tenaya Lodge.
 We had gone into Yosemite Valley the day before, but there were too many people.
 So on Sunday we were staying close to the lodge to avoid the crowds and just get some much needed rest.
 The day before, I had gone and asked where the trail around the lodge started, and went to check it out.
 I walked for a couple of minutes and saw that it was a hard packed road, easy to walk.
 Perfect for a man recovering from radiation, and his exhausted wife.

 Mike was finding it hard to take pictures this weekend.
 He was tired, and with all the crowds it just was not easy to take a good landscape.
 So the idea of taking a walk to a waterfall was the perfect way to start the day.
-There was a problem though.
-Although I totally didn’t know it was a problem until much later.
+There was a problem though, although I totally didn’t know it was a problem until much later.
 You see I really hadn’t asked anyone about the waterfall.
 Oh I asked about the way to the path, but I didn’t ask how far it was, or how to know we were there.
 I just naturally assumed that there would be some kind of sign pointing the way, and showing how far, just like in Yosemite.
 Never did it occur to me that there would be no sign, no direction and not a hint of how far.
 Nothing!

 We were getting hot, and with no indication of being close to our destination, we started to contemplate turning around.
 It wasn’t long after that when we met a dad with his little girl in a jeep.
 She was hanging out of the sun roof and asked us if we were going to the waterfall.
 When we told her “yes” she proceeded to tell us how we will take the trail off the road to get to it.

 We were excited!
 We were on the right track.
-They had just come from the waterfall, and we now had some more direction.
-We felt a surge of new energy, and started again along the road.
+They had just come from the waterfall, and we now had additional directions.
+We felt a surge of new energy, and started walking again along the road.
 While we had more information, we neglected to ask one simple question.
 How much farther?
 We continued walking and started looking for trails off the road.
 We even came to a spot where there was water running, but couldn’t find this illusive path we needed to take.
 We continued on, and again we started to get discouraged.
 We had a car pass us going in, so again we knew it was ahead of us, but the question would be whether we could make it.

 We eventually came to spot where 2 cars were parked.
 This had to be it, but where?
 As we explored the area, we saw a building and then saw a path going off into the forest.
 This had to be it!
 I followed Mike as he walked, as it was just wide enough for one person.
 We saw the water running along the path, and it didn’t take long to see our destination.